qouteall/qouteall-blog/blog/Statistics.md

 Although normal distribution is common, not all distributions are normal.
 There are also many things that follow fat-tail distributions.

+Also note that Central Limit Theorem works when $n$ approaches infinity.
+Even if a distribution's standardized sum approach normal distribution, the **speed of converging** is important: some distribution converge to normal quickly, and some slowly.
+Some fat-tail distribution has finite variance but their standardized sum converge to normal distribution very slowly.

 ### Multivariate normal distribution

 In below, bold letter (like $\boldsymbol x$) means column vector: